Updated June 21, 2023

 - Is the problem is in the WhaleFlumper?

 - Will I have to trudge through that ‘sewage.c’ file?

 - Commenting on all these issues related to code.

-So, many a time it happens that something has gone wrong which later becomes so brainstorming for the developers to look where the error is.
+So, often, something has gone wrong, which later becomes so brainstorming for the developers to look where the error is.
 Relax!
-Working with OOP language you will know where to look for.
+Working with OOP language, you will know where to look for.
 This is the advantage of using encapsulation in OOP; all the objects are self-constrained.
-With this modality behavior, the IT teams get a lot of work benefits as they are now capable to work on multiple projects simultaneously with an advantage that there is no possibility of code duplicity.
+With this modality behavior, the IT teams get a lot of work benefits as they can now work on multiple projects simultaneously with the advantage that there is no possibility of code duplicity.

 8. Polymorphism Flexibility

-Let’s see a scenario to better explain this behavior.
+Let’s see a scenario to explain this behavior better.

-You behave in a different way if the place or surrounding gets change.
-A person will behave like a customer if he is in a market, the same person will behave like a student if he is in a school and as a son/daughter if put in a house.
-Here we can see that the same person showing different behavior every time the surroundings are changed.
-This means polymorphism is flexibility and helps developers in a number of ways.
+If the place or surroundings change, your behavior will be different.
+A person will behave like a customer if he is in a market; the same person will act like a student if he is in a school and as a son/daughter if put in a house.
+Here we can see that the same person shows different behavior every time the surroundings are changed.
+This means polymorphism is flexible and helps developers in several ways.